 What is meningococcal disease?
 Symptoms to know as CDC warns of spike in bacterial infection

-The Centers for Disease Control and Prevention is warning about a rise in meningococcal disease, a rare bacterial illnesses than can lead to meningitis, a potentially fatal infection.
+The Centers for Disease Control and Prevention are warning about a rise in meningococcal disease, a rare bacterial illness that can lead to meningitis, a potentially fatal infection.

 In an alert to doctors on Thursday, the CDC noted an increase in cases of one type of invasive meningococcal disease, most of it due to a specific strain of bacteria.